raylaxmidas/2020-2021-Summer-Research/README.md

 ## File Descriptions:

 **Ray_DA** = DA Model which uses Particle Filter + LSTM Model + Real World Input (every t = 25,50,75..).
-Written by Raynil Laxmidas.
 A flow chart showing how the model functions is shown below.
 The particle filter used in this model was adapted from [Chapter 12 of Kalman and Bayesian Filters in-Python](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python/blob/24b9fb3cf756b3c765579decd624132efe7be374/12-Particle-Filters.ipynb).
+Written by Raynil Laxmidas.

 ![Flowchart of DA Model using PF + LSTM Model + Real World Input](https://github.com/raylaxmidas/2020-2021-Summer-Research/blob/main/DA%20Model%20Flow%20Chart.JPG)

-**Ray_LSTM** = Model which only uses a LSTM model to make pedestrain position predictions.
+**Ray_LSTM** = Model which only uses a LSTM inputs to make pedestrain position predictions.
 Written by Raynil Laxmidas.

 **Ray_Random** = Model which uses a gaussian distribution to randomly select pedestrian speed and angle in order to make pedestrain position predictions.
+This script was adapted from the "Ray_LSTM" model so makes many references to "LSTM" in variable names etc. however angle and speed prediction are purely created from generated from a gaussian distribution, not the LSTM model.
 Written by Raynil Laxmidas.
-Note that this script was adapted from the "Ray_LSTM" model so makes many references to "LSTM" in variable names etc. however angle and speed prediction are purely created from generated from a gaussian distribution, not the LSTM model.

 **M01_LSTM_MK** = Script used to make the LSTM Model.
 Written by Dr Minh Kieu.